Allium victorialis: Distribution

 Allium victorialis is found widely across mountain ranges Europe, as well as the Caucasus and the Himalayas.

 Nomenclature

 The specific epithet victorialis comes from the German Siegwurz (Root of Victory), and it earned this name having been "worn as an amulet, to be as safeguard against the attacks of certain impure spirits," by Bohemian miners among others.

 Uses

 The plant, in past centuries in certain mountainous regions of Europe, "was cultivated as a medicinal and fetish plant".
-It was also recorded as consumed by Ainu people in northern Japan.
+The plant known as pukusa to the Ainu people in northern Japan, an important food source, had been classed as A .victorialis subsp. platyphyllum, but recent genetics classify it under its own species, Allium ochotense.